miramou/cfRNA_pipeline_automation/Opentrons/README.md

 # How to run
 * Each month, check that all screws are tightly fastened on robot
 * Thoroughly clean Opentrons robot.
 Careful not to bump pipettes though they should be solidly in place.
-* Check calibrations using 0_calibration file - uncommenting and commenting for objects in the same physical position as needed
+* Check calibrations using scripts/calibration/X_calibration.py files - where X reflects the step number the deck is set up for.
 * Follow instructions in bash script.
 Pipette trash is ziploc bag.
 Liquid trash is old pipette box with top removed.
 * Deploy bash script "run_cfRNA_pipeline.sh" to run pipeline as follows.
 Note that pipeline currently set up to process 1 mL samples and you will have to modify volumes to process other sample volumes.